matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 This tutorial shows you how to implement communication between L1 and L2 with the following example:

 - A **Governance** Solidity smart contract is deployed on layer 1.
 This contract has a function that sends a transaction to zkSync layer 2.
-- A **Counter** Solidity smart contract is deployed on zkSync layer 2.
+- A **Counter** Solidity smart contract is deployed on zkSync Era layer 2.
 This contract stores a number that is incremented by calling the `increment` method.
 The `Governance` contract on layer 1 calls this function.

 ## Prerequisites